Last Saturday I attended a branding workshop put on my someone who I believe has that subject DOWN.

 and if you haven’t seen her on Instagram

-, then you might click over to check her out and think, “Hey that girl is spunky plus maybe a little kooky”, but do not be deceived by the videos of her dancing or lip syncing while jogging… when it comes to business, she knows how to win hearts and how to create a brand that makes people want to follow along.
+, then you are missing out.
+She is full of energy and spunk and when it comes to business, she knows how to win hearts and how to create a brand that makes people want to follow along.